quest-bih/Mapping-the-reuse-of-biomedical-research-data/data/verification/dates verification/README.txt

 	datasets identifiers that the papers that mentioned them wer published before 	them.
 	(_full includes papers and publications dois and years info as well)

+dcc_paper_earlier_than_dataset_full_final:
+	Evgeny's validation of datasets that appeared to be listed as published "earlier" than dcc papers

 Data dictionary:

 doi_dcc: doi of paper that mentioned the dataset